msigne/app-direct-api-integration/README.md

 ## Testing<a id="Testing"></a>

+* Note: I was unable to successfully setup the authentification for API consumption thus. trying to integrate test any operation will result to 401 - Unauthorized.
+Sorry about that.

 * Swagger has been setup for integration testing.
 By default when you are running the service locally, the application is avaible at *http://localhost:8080/swagger-ui.html*

 Launch the *swagger ui* and click on api-controller to load avaible operations.